mattcolombo/mc-personal-ca/README.md

 To run the certificate generation manually (once the root certificate and key have been generated as per the instructions in the previous section), simply ensure you have the script [create-signed-certificate.sh](./create-signed-certificate.sh) in the same folder as the root certificate and relative private key.
 This folder needs to be accessible by `bash`.

+> [!WARNING]
-:warning: **Note**: the root certificate and key files need to be named `rootCA.crt` and `rootCA.key` for the script to work out of the box.
+> The root certificate and key files need to be named `rootCA.crt` and `rootCA.key` for the script to work out of the box.
 If that is not the case, either rename the files or modify the script on line 61.
 Also, the root private key need should not be password protected.
 If that is the case again the command on line 61 needs to be modified.

 Once all the files are in the correct place, modify if needed lines 25-27 to enter your default `Country`, `State` and `Locality` for the certificate (these could but don't necessarily have to match the ones in the Root CA generated before).
 As per the script they are specific to my own case.